 SKIPS Counseling - Students who were referred for counselling were able to work on individual needs such as anxiety and self-regulation.
-SOme students also receive social skill groups that helped them resolve conflicts between each other.
+Some students also receive social skill groups that helped them resolve conflicts between each other.
 The program also provided whole class projections with grade level focus areas.
-Liion Vs Choice Brain whole class lessons were designated to help children recognize their emotional states and develop better impulse control.
 Students become increasingly aware of their experiences and of their ability to make problem decreasing decisions.
 The SKIPS program helped support high quality Social Emotional learning.

-Project Toolbox - Fully implemented.
+Project Toolbox - Fully implemented in K-5.
 All classes focused on lessons that that 12 tools students can use to help them deal with a variety of emotions.
-Tools such as breathing, listening, , taking personal space, garbage can, etc. were taught to all students in a grade level appropriate manner.
+Tools such as breathing, listening, respecting personal space, garbage can, etc. were taught to all students in a grade level appropriate manner.
 This allowed for common language across all grade levels.
+We have parent volunteers who support this work at lunch using their Falcon Guide Program.

-PBIS - Monthly incentives began in December as well as a monthly student recognition program for teachers to identify students who were particularly successful with school wide values.
+PBIS - Monthly incentives began in October as well as a monthly student recognition program for teachers to identify students who were particularly successful with school wide values.
 Students were recognized for making good choices and following school wide expectations.

 Each month focused on a specific rule or value ie. Forest Hill Falcons are Respectful, Responsible and Safe.
 Components of a profile of a graduate were also emphasized. ie. empathy, collaboration,, critical thinking, self-directed and innovative.
-The recess program was successful in providing students structured, focused games at lunch where students practiced working collaboratively.
-Coaches helped students work through conflicts in a healthy way.
+The recess program was successful in providing students structured, focused activities at lunch.
+Students had opportunities to be engaged in origami, garden activities, dancing, medication, crafts and a walking club.